This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For instance, the evaluation may determine that the child is experiencing oral motor dysfunction.
 This will make it difficult for the child to eat and breathe and indicates that they may need special feeding care.

-It also indicates that in the future, they may have speech and language difficulties, which means that the life care plan should include therapy to address this issue as they get to the age at which speech normally begins.
+It also indicates that in the future, they may have speech and language difficulties, which means that the life care plan should include therapy to address this issue as they get to the age at which speech typically begins.

-Elements of a Complete Cerebral Palsy Evaluation
+What Is Included in a Complete Cerebral Palsy Evaluation?

 Imaging the brain and performing simple neurological tests can help a specialist determine the extent of the damage.
 Neurologists may also look for signs of seizures, a common complication of brain damage.